(•) For the molecules in Assessment 15.58, give an approximate ch... | Channels for Pearson+

 Textbook QuestionTextbook Question

 (•) For the molecules in Assessment 15.58, give an approximate chemical shift for each indicated carbon.
-[The range of correct answers is large here.]. a)
+[The range of correct answers is large here.]. c)

 Verified Solution